nordstream3/FOC/production/README.md

 single_bridge_duty 0 0.04 10
 ```

-(which is equivalent to: Apply 4% duty cycle to phase no. 0 for 10 seconds)
+(which is equivalent to: Apply 4% duty cycle to phase no. 1 (index zero) for 10 seconds)

 If you try to turn the motor by hand now, you should feel some mechanical resistance.
 Note down the draw of current during this 10 second period.